What are the main differences between Type 1 and Type 2 in terms of non-invasive reading?

 This is very difficult to quantify in a non-invasive method.

-In addition, high fluctuations of blood glucose may cause difficulties in recognizing glucose levels.
+In addition, high fluctuations in blood glucose may cause difficulties in recognizing glucose levels.

 What about children?